Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US012/Readme.md

-# US 006 - To create a Task
+# US 012 - To import information from a legacy system

 [Requirements Engineering](01.requirements-engineering/Readme.md)